COLCF Response to COVID-19

 - Avoid rubbing your eyes and unnecessary touching of the face.

-- STAY INFORMED and look for updates on the following websites
+- STAY INFORMED and look for updates on the websites below.

 This crisis is a huge opportunity for us to share God’s love with people in need.
 Be mindful to volunteer, donate, give, and especially pray during this time.
 In Jesus’ Name.